s-nix/PSImmyBot/README.md

 Connect-ImmyApi -UseSavedConfig
 ```

-> Because the project is pre-alpha, individual cmdlets may fail or produce incomplete data.
+> Because the project is alpha, individual cmdlets may fail or produce incomplete data.
 Validate responses against the ImmyBot portal before automating.

 ## Usage